 Petit Salon

-This event will include dinner, dancing, singing, community building, and a blanket ceremony honoring Native & Indigenous American graduating students from CSUCI.
+This celebration will include dinner, dancing, singing, community building, and a blanket ceremony honoring Native & Indigenous American culture.
 Friends, family, and community members are encouraged to join in celebrating the extraordinary journey of these students and their amazing accomplishments.

 Wednesday, May 20

-In this ceremony, all graduating LGBTQ+ students are invited to recognize the individual(s) that supported them through their academic and personal journey, and to be recognized for all they have achieved and contributed to the campus community.
+In this ceremony honoring LGBTQ+ identity, graduating students are invited to recognize the individual(s) that supported them through their academic and personal journey, and to be recognized for all they have achieved and contributed to the campus community.

 Friday, May 22